Eddy Usage

 Heated Bed

-- The macro below will enable the bed mesh to operate in fast mode.
+- The macro below will change the bed mesh scanning action to rapid mode.

-- This configuration reduces the influence of heated bed heating on bed leveling.
+- This configuration reduces the impact of bed heating on scanning.

-- This configuration also reduces the impact of high-power heated beds on EDDY.
+- This configuration reduces the impact of high-power heated beds on EDDY.

-- The heated bed will be turned off during bed mesh calibration and restored to its original temperature afterward.
+- It turns off the heated bed during mesh calibration and re-heats it to the original temperature after completion.

 [gcode_macro BED_MESH_CALIBRATE]